mamypoco/catcafe-react/README.md

 I used the following:
- - Class component
+ - class component (no hooks)
- - refux-form
+ - redux-form

 ---------------